Four women in a community garden holding gardening tools and smiling at the camera.

 Additional Commitments

 In addition to these focus areas, CFP maintains an overarching commitment to addressing racial disparities amongst people experiencing homelessness in Chicago.
-Through the HHS portfolio, we also remain committed to supporting access to quality healthcare, economic resiliency, supportive services, and youth violence prevention in Chicago.
+Through the HHS portfolio, we also remain committed to supporting access to quality healthcare, economic resiliency, and supportive services in Chicago.

 College student Anthony Rocquemore stands in front of a wall adorned with embossed words at La Casa Norte